Labyrinths & Liontaurs

 When you use a skill, you aren't guaranteed success.
 In order to determine success, whenever you attempt to use a skill, you must make a skill check.

 Each skill rank grants a +1 bonus on checks made using that skill.
 When you make a skill check, you roll 1d20 and then add your ranks and the appropriate ability score modifier to the result of this check.
-If you are not proficient in the skill (and if the skill may be used untrained), you may still attempt the skill, but you suffer the standard -4 non-proficiency penalty on your check.
-Skills can be further modified by a wide variety of sources, including your race, your traits, your class abilities, as well as by equipment, spell effects or magic items, and so on.
+Skills can be further modified by a wide variety of sources, including your non-proficiency, your race, your traits, your class abilities, as well as by equipment, spell effects or magic items, and so on.

 A skill check represents an attempt to accomplish some goal, usually while under some sort of time pressure or distraction.
 Sometimes, though, a character can use a skill under more favorable conditions, increasing the odds of success.